Nexedi/jio/docs/sphinx/source/revision_storages.rst

 You are keeping a namecard file on your PC updating from your smartphone.
 Your smartphone ran out of battery and is offline when you update your namecard on your PC with your new email adress.
-Someone else change this email from your PC and once your smartphone is recharged, you go back online and the previous update is executed.
+Someone else changes this email from your PC and once your smartphone is recharged, you go back online and the previous update is executed.

 #.
-Setting up the storage tree
+Set up the storage tree

   .. code-block:: javascript